More complicated problems and their solutions can be found in the Troubleshooting section.

 How do TapNLink Primer & Standard differ ?

-Then, a few limitations have also to considered.
-The max number of IoTize "added elements" (Bundles + Variables + Profiles + Users) is:
+the max number of IoTize "added elements" (Bundles + Variables + Profiles + Users) is:

-- Primer: Limited to 15 "elements"
+- Primer: Limited to 15 "elements".

 The minimum data logging interval is:

 - Reinforced hash and encryption mechanisms.

 - Encrypted smartphone <--> cloud <--> IoTize Studio communications.